unstoppabledomains/dev-docs/manage-domains/index.md

 ---
-title: Managing Domain Ownership | Unstoppable Domains Developer Portal
+title: Manage Domain Ownership | Unstoppable Domains Developer Portal
 description: This page covers all the Registry methods that can be used for managing domain ownership.
 ---

-# Managing Domain Ownership
+# Manage Domain Ownership

+This page covers all the Registry methods that can be used for managing domain ownership.
 The smart contract is built upon [OpenZeppelin's implementation](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721#ERC721Burnable) of the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) token standard.

 Entities that can control domains are defined by the ERC-721 standard: